quickwit-oss/quickwit/docs/log-management/send-logs/send-docker-logs-syslog.md

 ## OTEL collector configuration

-The following collector configuration will listen to RFC5424-compliant logs transmitted by docker over tcp, parse them and send them to Quickwit through gRPC at `http://quickwit:7281`.
+The following collector configuration will listen to RFC5424-compliant logs transmitted by Docker over TCP, parse them, and send them to Quickwit through gRPC at `http://quickwit:7281`.

 ```yaml title="otel-collector-config.yaml"